 There will be some other benefits, too.
 This will help me to understand a lot about classical history, especially Ancient Greece, and give me some insight into the founders of Western Civilization.
 But my main two reasons are that I want to learn the origins of English words, and read the New Testament in the original.

 So these are my reasons for wanting to learn Ancient Greek.
-I hope this has been helpful to those curious about my goals.
+Maybe I'll even read some Plato along the way.

 My search for the Greek New Testament